fyrox-book/fyrox-book.github.io/src/introduction.md

 ## How to read the book

-Almost every chapter in this book can be read in any order, but we recommend reading Chapter 1 and then going through [Platformer Tutorial (2D)](fyrox/tutorials/platformer/part1.md) while learning more about specific areas that interest you from the other chapters.
+Almost every chapter in this book can be read in any order, but we recommend reading Chapters 1, 2, 3 (they're quite small) and then going through [Platformer Tutorial (2D)](fyrox/tutorials/platformer/part1.md) while learning more about specific areas that interest you from the other chapters.

 There is also a [First-Person Shooter Tutorial (3D)](fyrox/tutorials/fps/intro.md), but it is based on framework which considered obsolete, yet it is still very helpful.